 But, even with experience and training experiments, there are still mini generators of randomness, even ones you’ve run a 100 times before go wrong in new an exciting ways (exploding in rainbows or making a noise that sounds like ‘flippdoop’).
 Or more often they go wrong in new and slightly boring ways (leaking grey liquid or very slightly changing the pitch of the hum noise they make).

 This makes running experiments very stressful and a source of quite a lot of anxiety.
 Not least because it can feel a bit like the experiments are doing this on purpose, and with possible malice.
 Now I’m not saying they are sentient, but I’ve been in too many meetings to count where scientists have blamed some equipment having a “bad day” or it “not wanting to co-operate”.

-Blaming the equipment’s mood and opinion about some work is pretty common place so maybe we need to try a injection of lab positivity.
+Blaming the equipment’s mood and opinion about some work is pretty commonplace so maybe we need to try an injection of lab positivity.
 Don’t treat your experiment like a lurking random anxiety inducing machine, treat it like a lab partner that just needs a bit of a talking to.

 This is not the kind of talking that I’m suggesting.
 For a start, shouting rarely makes anyone work better, and I’m sure a GCMS doesn’t feel any better about being called something that sounds a lot like a “ducking piece of sugar” than your real human colleagues.

-An alternative is do something that will feel very wrong at first: talking nicely.
+An alternative is doing something that will feel very wrong at first: talking nicely.

 For many it might seem very strange saying nice things to your equipment, in fact for some it might even be very strange saying nice things at all.
 But you need to push past that initial discomfort and look your sonicator straight in the power button and say “I know we’ve had our differences, but you’re a great sonicator and I think this time we’re going to get this sample cleaned just right”